-"The home is older, but we absolutely love it," she said.
-"It has 3 bedrooms, but there is a bathroom and second living room in the basement."
+“The home is older, but we love it,” she said.
+“It has 3 bedrooms, but there is a bathroom and a second living room in the basement.”

 “That sounds wonderful,” I said.
 “Did you ask if they have flooding issues in their basement?”

 “Well, no,” she said.
 “I didn’t think to ask about flooding.”

 Oftentimes, when we are buying a new home, we get caught up in the bigger details of the home.
 We focus on the number of bedrooms, the number of bathrooms, the kitchen layout, and the backyard details.

 However, plumbing facts about the home often get overlooked, especially if the home has the perfect patio or largest walk-in closet.

 “I would ask about the flooding,” I said.
 “See if they have a sump pump and ask how old it is too.
 It’d be great if they had a newer sump pump and a battery-powered backup sump pump!”

 “I didn’t even think about these types of plumbing questions,” she said.
 “Maybe I should bring you along at the next showing.”

 That’s when this blog post came to life in my head.
 I realized there are many first-time home buyers out there who need some guidance around the type of plumbing questions to ask when they are buying a new home.